How Call in Studio Works / FAQ

 - When screeners are screening calls, they are in a private conference room with the other caller(s) in their 'Screening Room.'
 When not screening any calls, the screener will hear the show audio.

-- The screening console is similar the host console, but links to 'Talk' are shown as 'Screen' and bring callers into the screening room.
+- The screening console is similar the host console, but buttons to 'Talk' are shown as 'Screen' and bring callers into the screening room.
 For a full discussion of call screening, see our page: Does Call in Studio Support Call Screening?

 - Calls appear here when they are first received (i.e., if you have a call screener, consider this the 'unscreened' calls room, otherwise this is your regular call queue).